DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: Several language files had the wrong encoding so menus became full of `�` symbols.
 	- Prefix-Entry documentation updated, in main and Files README.
 Also added to the KeyMapper Help screen.
 	- The "kaomoji" speech bubbles and other links are now PowerStrings, and their Compose and DeadKey entries updated.
+	- Remaps in BaseLayout files are now fully respected on their own, so a Remap section in the layout.ini file is no longer mandatory.
+	- Added the Semimak-JQ variant.
+It's a little Q > J > QU cycle from the original.
+	- Dead key images for Colemak-CAW variants now point to CAWS images since I'll be trying to support only the best and most popular combos.
+	- Reworked the Greek Colemak locale layouts, replacing the rare diaeresis letters on Q and ISO with Tonos/Diaeresis DKs and the default Compose.
+		- Note that Compose allows accented/polytonic Greek letters to be written as sequences using punctuation.
 <br>

 TODO: